Sandeepsandy1205/chromosome-structure-detection/README.md

 8. Web Interface

-A user-friendly web interface was developed using [Flask/Streamlit/Django (choose the one you used)].
+A user-friendly web interface was developed using [Flask].

 Features: